 If you work hard and train your speech muscles accordingly, you’ll be able to master the infamous French “r” and speak French très bien in no time.
 The best way to learn French pronunciation is not a secret.
 All you need is a well-organized routine and efficient learning resources to match your needs.
 For starters, you can try Mondly because it includes crystal-clear audios recorded by French native voice artists so you can learn from the best.
 We’ll just start you off with some French words and phrases/expressions.

-Why does French pronunciation seem so difficult?
+French pronunciation: why does it seem so difficult?

 Long-story-short: because it uses sounds you aren’t used to pronouncing.
 Unlike English where stress can fall on any syllable of the word, French is more evenly stressed.
 This means that each syllable gets equal time, whether it is stressed or not.
 Do you like the French pronunciation rules so far?

 Additionally, another thing that causes confusion is the fact that – although having similar alphabets – English and French use different sounds for specific letters or groups of letters.
 Naturally, your brain associates these letters with the English sounds you already use and know.